 What is the next FSM of atheism that I would like to address?
 Morality.

 What Atheism Should Conclude About Morality

 Atheism should conclude that morality does not exist in actuality.
 Atheism should conclude that morality is a creation of the individual’s mind but does not actually exist outside one’s imagination.
 Atheism should conclude that there is no such thing as a universal moral code.
 Atheism should conclude that there is no “right” and “wrong” in human action.
 Atheism should conclude there is no one moral code more right than another because there is no moral code standard upon which to judge “rightness”.
 Atheism should conclude that the universe is amoral.
-(And for my philosophers out there, atheism should conclude that morality is simply descriptive and anti-realist.)
+(And for my philosophers out there, atheism should conclude that morality is mind-dependent, descriptive, and anti-realist.)